Michalis-Nevrokoplis/industrial-defect-xai-demo/README.md

 └── README.md
 ```

+---

 ## Stage 1 — Data Exploration

-The first notebook explores the dataset and prepares the binary labels used for training.
+The first notebook explores the dataset and prepares the binary labels used for model training.

 Main steps:

-- Loaded and inspected the original annotation file
+- Loaded and inspected the original annotation file.
-- Cleaned one problematic row with missing values
+- Cleaned one problematic row with missing values.
-- Created image-level binary labels
+- Created image-level binary labels.
-- Checked the distribution of defective and non-defective images
+- Checked the distribution of defective and non-defective images.
-- Saved the binary labels locally for training
+- Saved the binary labels locally for training.

 Dataset summary after preprocessing: